Who I Am and Who This Blog Is For

 Spirituality and Practice: Mind, Body, and Mindfulness

 The turning point for me was reading “Physics of the Soul” by Amit Goswami.
 I had always been intrigued by the mysteries of quantum physics, but this book took my curiosity in a new direction.
 Goswami, as a quantum physicist, explores the idea that consciousness and the soul are not just metaphysical concepts—they have a foundation in science.
 His explanations opened my mind to the possibility that spirituality and science could coexist, and that our inner life has a profound impact on how we experience reality.
-This sparked my search for a deeper, more personal understanding of spirituality.
+This sparked my search for a deeper, more personal understanding of spirituality—not as a religion, which I turned away from long ago, nor as a Church, which I became disillusioned with long ago, but as a quest for inner spirituality, a journey to know myself on a deeper level—I would describe it as striving to understand my soul.

 Transformation: Understanding Myself and Others